Laboratory Design and Planning Guide for 2021

 Choose Appropriate Laboratory Work Surface Materials

-During the construction phase, it is important to choose appropriate countertop materials for your lab.
+During the construction phase, it is important to choose appropriate lab countertop materials.

 Check Door Widths

-Bulky equipment and large pieces of lab furniture may not be able to fit through standard doors, requiring double or expanded doors for easy maneuvering within the laboratory facility.
-Safe and easy handling of large equipment and furniture will help the productivity and flow of your lab, requiring you to allow for ample door clearance and space to maneuver between workstations.
+Large lab furniture may not be able to fit through standard doors, requiring double or expanded doors to maneuver within the laboratory facility.
+Safe and easy handling of large equipment will help the flow of your lab, requiring you to allow for ample door clearance and space between workstations.

 During the construction phase, determine whether the doors in your facility will accommodate the size of your equipment; if not, this is the time to make the necessary alterations.